mauretto78/in-memory-list/README.md

 // ..
 ```

-Please refer to [official page or PRedis](https://github.com/nrk/predis) to get Redis connection details.
+Please refer to [official page](https://github.com/nrk/predis) for more details on PRedis connection.

 ## Headers

-You can set a `headers` array to you list:
+You can set a `headers` array to you list.

 ```
 use InMemoryList\Application\Client;